Research reveals new evidence on teen drivers and red light effectiveness

 “The US states that have introduced GDL have seen teen crashes drop by about 50%,” Kissinger says.
 “We also want to spread the message that you don’t need laws to make things happen – parents should intervene to place restrictions on teen drivers.
 It’s a huge public health crisis that parents and state legislators can do something to tackle.”

-A ROLE FOR ADAS Advanced driver assistance systems (ADAS) could play a role in reducing distraction – or alerting drivers once they deviate from a given lane.
+Advanced driver assistance systems (ADAS) could play a role in reducing distraction – or alerting drivers once they deviate from a given lane.
 Phone apps such as ZoomSafer, CellControl and DriveFirst limit a mobile phone’s activation when in motion, but these rely on user activation.